 Not only is this a terrific way for building trust and credibility with your customer, it's a nice thing to do.

-As an Account Manager, you’ll have clients from a variety of industries and your main contact is likely from the purchasing team.
-If you stumble across an opportunity to connect your clients then make the introductions.
+As a key account manager, you have customers from a variety of industries and your main contact is likely from the purchasing team.
+If you stumble across an opportunity to connect your customers, then make the introductions.

-Be honest, even if that means losing a sale
+6. Be honest, even if it means losing sales

-The client responded to say that he appreciated my honesty and that it wasn't a deal breaker – now that he knew how things worked he could manage expectations internally.
+The customer said they appreciated my honesty and that it wasn't a deal breaker.
+Now they knew how things worked, they could manage expectations internally.

 We won the contract and I had one of the smoothest implementations I've ever had with a customer.

-Your client expects their Account Manager to be an industry expert and to know the benefits of their solution.
+Your customers expect their key account manager to be an industry expert and to know the benefits of their solution.
 So try sharing the occasional article that relates to your (or their) business.
 Perhaps recommend a book you've read or a podcast you listen to or a new study that was just released.
 Don't just rely on your company's marketing newsletter.

-Nothing establishes credibility like a strategic plan.
-As an Account Manager, you need to understand your clients’ needs, their priorities and how they're measured.
+Nothing establishes credibility like a strategic plan You need to understand your customer's needs, their priorities and how they're measured.

 Then you can build a strategic plan by identifying opportunities and listing the actions you're going to take to achieve them.

-Check out a recent post in which I show you how to create a strategic plan including a free template.
+Check out this post in which I show you how to create a strategic plan including a free template.

 Sometimes things happen.
 People let us down, we forget, technology fails... all sorts of reasons.
-Let your client know ASAP.
+Let your customer know ASAP.